J74 VolcaControl - Setup and FAQ page

 - If you like to pilot more than one Volca unit at the time (let's say a Volca Bass, a Volca Keys and a Volca Beats all together) you can: to do this you will need to use more virtual MIDI ports between the DAW and the VolcaControl.
 The VolcaControl Standalone application will then send its modulated MIDI (with all the modulations and extra stuff it does, e.g. paraphony emulation for the Bass) in output, directly to the Volca units using standard MIDI communication (and a DIN5 MIDI interface between computer and Volca units).
 In the case of more Volca at the same time you will need to set up your Volca units to use different MIDI channels (see instructions on Korg's user manuals).

-- In case you use (enable) the DIN5 MIDI interface also on the DAW, this interface should be supporting "multiple applications" simultaneously.
+In case you use (enable) the DIN5 MIDI interface also on the DAW, this interface should be supporting "multiple applications" simultaneously.
 This is often the case with modern MIDI interfaces.
-If this does not work for you (e.g. MIDI interface appears disabled in either DAW or VolcaControl) you can still workaround this by using an additional virtual MIDI port (as MIDI out on the VolcaControl, routing back to the DAW).
+If this does not work for you (e.g. MIDI interface appears disabled in either DAW or VolcaControl) you can still workaround this by using an additional virtual MIDI port (as MIDI out on the VolcaControl, routing back to the DAW - see picture below as an example).
 If you end up in this case and cannot work out the setup please send an email to info [at] fabriziopoce.com.

 - Is there a manual of the functionality for the VolcaControl devices?